Maxwolf/WolfCurses/README.md

 In short, this means that the programmer simply creates a character matrix of how the screen should look and lets wolf curses handle the work.

+Contains example implementation of a console application using the Wolf curses library.
+A menu is displayed with a list of choices the user can make.

+Fork this repository and use it as the base for your next application or just look at the code and cherry pick from it as you please.

 ![A cursing wolf.](https://raw.githubusercontent.com/Maxwolf/WolfCurses/master/media/logo.jpg)

 ## Cloning Instructions ##